microsoft/MLOS/mlos_bench/README.md

     conda activate mlos_core
     ```

-8. Store the Azure security credentials in the `global.json` config file.
+8. Run our configuration through `mlos_bench`.

+    We can also copy the output into log file `os-autotune.log` as follows:

     ```sh
-    az account get-access-token > ./global.json
+    ./mlos_bench/mlos_bench/run_opt.py --config ./config-mine.json --global ./global_config.json --log ./os-autotune.log
     ```
-    > You have to repeat that operation every hour or so to update the file with the new access token.

-9. Run our configuration through `mlos_bench`.
-We can do so and pipe the output into log file `osat.log` as follows:

-    ```sh
-    python mlos_bench/mlos_bench/run_opt.py --config ./config-mine.json --global ./global.json 2>&1 | tee ./osat.log
-    ```

-10. Check `osat.log` to verify we get output corresponding to the `ls -l /` command we remotely executed in the VM.
+9. Check `os-autotune.log` to verify we get output corresponding to the command we remotely executed in the VM.